Multidisciplinary Designer

 Digital • Spring 2024

-I collaborated with a team to reimagine the Mission Bay Shuttle website, transforming it from a basic informational site into an intuitive digital experience.
-Our team dove deep into understanding user pain points by conducting interviews with both shuttle riders and the original website developers, which gave us valuable insights into both user needs and technical constraints.
+Working with a team, I helped reimagine the Mission Bay Shuttle's website, elevating it from a basic informational platform to an intuitive digital experience!
+We worked to understand user pain points by conducting interviews with both shuttle riders and the original website developers, which gave us valuable insights into both the needs of users and technical constraints.

-Using Figma as our primary design tool, we crafted a comprehensive redesign that focused on making shuttle information more accessible and the journey planning process more straightforward.
+Using Figma as our main design tool, we created a comprehensive redesign that focused on making finding shuttle information and journey planning quick, easy, and more accessible.

-Main Weaknesses of the Mission Bay Shuttle Website
+Main Weaknesses of the initial Mission Bay Shuttle Website

 Timeline Overview